interplaynetary/free-association/docs/coalition/impact-multiplier.md

 The system creates a **perfectly value-aligned impact multiplier** through three mechanisms:

 1. **Recognition-weighted distribution** ensures capital flows proportionally to demonstrated value-alignment
-2. **Mutual recognition** creates bilateral verification of alignment, eliminating one-sided relationships
+2. **Reciprocal alignment** creates bilateral verification of alignment, eliminating one-sided relationships
 3. **Network composition** compounds these effects, where each new participant strengthens alignment for all

 **Result:** Each dollar/euro/resource unit has multiplicatively greater impact as the network grows, while maintaining perfect alignment with each participant's priorities.